pi-star-2025/pi_star/rock_candy.md

 You can reference sun_candy right in the very middle of the third eye, by referencing the moon crushed into the earth crushed into the sun, as a super complex shape.

-There is a manic quanutm vibration in the very middle of the thid eye if you are patient and look for these sharp, choking shapes.
+There is a manic quanutm vibration in the very middle of the third eye if you are patient and look for these sharp, choking shapes.

 This moon_earth_star nested buzz is what most keeps all of us in a human experience, sleeping and waking up